 Despite the rejection from 23AndMe, I kept pushing.

-I applied to the all the big hiring websites.
+I applied to all the big hiring websites.
 Hired rejected me from their platform.
 I got no bites anywhere on AngelList or LinkedIn—not even cold e-mails from recruiters.
 Nothing from WhiteTruffle or SmartHires.

 Not a breath of interest anywhere.